it3xl/convention-over-git/README.md

 ## The Announcement

-A performance improvement update is coming.<br/>
+A crucial performance improvement update is coming.<br/>
 Also it includes some bug fixes and eternal struggle with a GitLab model of thinking.

 ## How to use